j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/api.md

 - **Swagger UI**: `https://your-vm-dns-name:443/docs`
 - **ReDoc**: `https://your-vm-dns-name:443/redoc`

 These interfaces provide a complete reference of all endpoints, parameters, request/response schemas, and example usage.
+As long as you have the API key, you can test the endpoints directly from the documentation interface.

 ## API Endpoints